-In late August 2018, Tait Communications hosted a number of DMR manufacturers and suppliers at the Tait Christchurch campus.
+Tait DMR solutions are compatible with products from vendors that adhere to the popular DMR standard.
+Tait Communications recently hosted a number of DMR manufacturers and suppliers at the Tait Christchurch campus.
 The purpose of the visit was to conduct interoperability (IOP) testing with Tait Tier 3 network infrastructure to the latest standard.
 Senior technical representatives from Simoco, Kirisun, Excera, and Motorola carried out the tests and all found that their technology was compatible with the Tait DMR T3 network.

-Tait was the first to bring DMR T3 to the market so it was important not only to update our interoperability to the latest standard,...
+Tait was the first to bring DMR T3 to the...
 Continue Reading

 Tait has helped numerous transport agencies around the world by providing reliable voice and data solutions.
 From city bus networks to airports and rail companies, Tait has delivered improved coverage, better timetable compliance, service interruption management, cost reduction, environmental performance improvement and enhanced worker safety.